apache/arrow/docs/source/developers/java/development.rst

 - `Eclipse`_
 - `IntelliJ`_

-Code style enforced with Checkstyle for most of the modules.
+Code style enforced with both Spotless and Checkstyle.
 The configuration is located at `checkstyle`_.
 You can also just check the style without building the project.
 This checks the code style of all source code under the current directory or from within an individual module.
-Checkstyle will be removed once Spotless is fully integrated.

 .. code-block::